kononenkome/Blinker/README.md

 Class for LED blink.

 On.
 Off.
 Blink with period.
 Blink series.
+Blink once!